tq-systems/meta-tq/README.md

-# OpenEmbedded / Yocto Project evaluation BSP layer for TQ Systems ARM SOM
+# OpenEmbedded / Yocto Project evaluation BSP layer for TQ-Systems ARM SOM

 This README file contains information on the content of the meta-dumpling layer.

-This layer provides recipes to generate images to help evaluation of TQ Systems CPU modules and Starterkits.
-This layer additionally contains optional fixes and extensions for other layers as far as needed / useful for TQ Systems SOM.
+This layer provides recipes to generate images to help evaluation of TQ-Systems CPU modules and Starterkits.
+This layer additionally contains optional fixes and extensions for other layers as far as needed / useful for TQ-Systems SOM.

 Please see the corresponding sections below for details.